-In response to the requirements of the Disaster Mitigation Act of 2000 (DMA 2000), Sussex County, and the city, towns, townships, and boroughs located therein, have developed this Multi-Jurisdictional HMP, which is an update of the 2011 Sussex County New Jersey All-Hazards Pre-Disaster Mitigation Plan.
-DMA 2000 amends the Stafford Act and is designed to improve planning for, response to, and recovery from disasters by requiring state and local entities to implement pre-disaster mitigation planning and develop HMPs.
+In response to the requirements of the Disaster Mitigation Act of 2000 (DMA 2000), Sussex County, and the city, towns, townships, and boroughs located therein, have developed this multi-jurisdictional HMP, which is an update of the 2011 Sussex County New Jersey All-Hazards Pre-Disaster Mitigation Plan.
+The DMA 2000 amends the Robert T. Stafford Disaster Relief and Emergency Assistance Act and is designed to improve planning for, response to, and recovery from disasters by requiring state and local entities to implement pre-disaster mitigation planning and develop HMPs.
 The Federal Emergency Management Agency (FEMA) has issued guidelines for HMPs.
 The New Jersey Office of Emergency Management (NJOEM) also supports plan development for jurisdictions in New Jersey.

-Specifically, DMA 2000 requires that states, with support from local governmental agencies, update HMPs on a five-year basis to prepare for and reduce the potential impacts of natural hazards.
-DMA 2000 is intended to facilitate cooperation between state and local authorities, prompting them to work together.
+Specifically, the DMA 2000 requires that states, with support from local governmental agencies, update HMPs on a five-year basis to prepare for and reduce the potential impacts of natural hazards.
+The DMA 2000 is intended to facilitate cooperation between state and local authorities, prompting them to work together.
 This enhanced planning will better enable local and state governments to articulate accurate needs for mitigation, resulting in faster allocation of funding and more effective risk reduction projects.